kssh18/Git-practise/README.md

 6. Branch and Merge

     - `git branch` this will display all the branches that appear next to currently active branch.

+    - `git branch [branch-name]` used to create a new branch at the current commit.